18F/health-tracking-course/collections/_admin/learningcohorts.md

 ## Equity and justice in education
 Teaching and learning are fundamentally human acts: we engage in learning from the moment we are born and we pass our knowledge from generation-to-generation, through all that we do.
 It takes explicit work on the part of the instructional team to create learning spaces that are fundamentally empowering and inclusive.
 How we frame our instruction can include or exclude.

 There is more to be said on equitable and just instructional design than can be hinted at here.
 Materials must support all learners, which means being conscious and attentive to how bias and discrimination casually creep into an educator’s practices.
 Learners must ask questions of the course material itself as well as the reality of racism, sexism, and their work as agents of the US government.
-This questioning should occur constructively and critically, on an ongoing basis.
-State Officers should be lifted up during this process, as these questions and their work thread a difficult needle—they are worthy of all of our support and respect as they work to transform the systems that make up our nation’s healthcare safety net.
+This questioning should occur constructively and critically, on an ongoing basis. {{site.Productowner}}s should be lifted up during this process, as these questions and their work thread a difficult needle—they are worthy of all of our support and respect as they work to transform the systems that make up our nation’s healthcare safety net.

 **Resources**
 * [Structure Matters: Twenty-One Teaching Strategies to Promote Student Engagement and Cultivate Classroom Equity](https://www.lifescied.org/doi/full/10.1187/cbe.13-06-0115), Tanner, CBE Life Sciences Education.
 This article is essential; if you read nothing else cited in this document, read Tanner’s article.